linuxgurugamer/MissionPlanner/README.md

 	Downn triangle will move the line down
-	Promote icon will "promote" the line, moving it left one level Demote icon will "demote" the line, moving it right one level, essentially making it a child of the line above it Move icon will let you move the line to be a child of any other item Duplicate icon will duplicate the line
+	Promote icon will "promote" the line, moving it left one level Demote icon will "demote" the line, moving it right one level, essentially making it a child of the line above it Move icon will let you move the line to be a child of any other item.
+Note, you can't move a root step Duplicate icon will duplicate the line
 	+  will add a new child of the line
 	X  will delete the line